joaovenancio/LivingCity/README.md

 - Open Unity Hub.
 - Click the Add button.
 - Navigate to the folder where you cloned or extracted the repository and select the project folder.
-- Make sure the selected Unity Editor version is 6000.0.42f1 (or the specific version used in the project).
+- Make sure the selected Unity Editor version is 6000.0.42f1.

 #### 3. Open the Project in Unity Editor